The Class Actions Law Review: USA

 Rule 23 provides the court flexibility in conducting the proceeding.
 For example, the court may issue orders to 'determine the course of proceedings', to 'impose conditions on the representative parties' or to 'require that the pleadings be amended to eliminate allegations about representation of absent persons and that the action proceed accordingly'.56

 Litigation of class actions is similar to other civil proceedings in federal courts, in that federal procedural and evidentiary rules still apply.
 This was highlighted in Tyson Foods, Inc v.
-Bouaphakeo.57 There, the court considered whether to establish a categorical rule regarding the use of representative evidence to establish class-wide liability (instead of requiring individual proof of liability, which would be likely to preclude class certification, because individual issues would predominate over common class issues).
-The court declined to create such a rule, explaining that the permissibility of representative evidence 'turns not on the form a proceeding takes – be it a class or individual action – but on the degree to which the evidence is reliable in proving or disproving the elements of the relevant cause of action' pursuant to Federal Rules of Evidence 401, 403 and 702.58
+Bouaphakeo.57 There, the Supreme Court considered whether to establish a categorical rule regarding the use of representative evidence to establish class-wide liability (instead of requiring individual proof of liability, which would be likely to preclude class certification, because individual issues would predominate over common class issues).
+The Court declined to create such a rule, explaining that the permissibility of representative evidence 'turns not on the form a proceeding takes – be it a class or individual action – but on the degree to which the evidence is reliable in proving or disproving the elements of the relevant cause of action' pursuant to Federal Rules of Evidence 401, 403 and 702.58

 This section focuses on procedural aspects of a class action settlement, as set out in Rule 23(e), and the jurisprudence that has evolved around those requirements.